fredpolicarpo/spring-boot-groovy-baas/README.md

 `./gradlew run`

-# Project Structure, Architecture and  Engineering Principles
+# Project Structure and Architecture
 The architecture of this project is inspired on two references:

  - [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)